 Kubernetes cluster architecture has the following main components.

 - Master nodes

 - Worker/Slave nodes

-For managing the cluster state, master node uses key value store known as etcd in which all the master nodes connect to it.
+For managing the cluster state, the master node uses a key-value store known as etcd in which all the master nodes connect to it.

 Let us discuss the components of a master node.